kyma-project/istio/docs/contributor/01-00-installation.md

 ### Use Lifecycle Manager to install Istio in modular Kyma on k3d

-1. Install the latest version `lifecycle-manager`.
+1. Install the latest version of `lifecycle-manager`.

 ```bash
 kyma alpha deploy